YugabyteDB-Samples/yb-workload-simulator/README.md

 -Dsslrootcert=<certificatepath>
 ```

-#### Parameters for Yugabyte Cloud - These will provide the ability to start/stop nodes and scaler cluster from App UI:
+#### Parameters for Yugabyte Cloud - These will provide the ability to start/stop nodes and scale cluster from App UI:

 ```
 -Dybm-account-id=<YBM Account Id>